yasutakatou/goCred/README.md

 port number

 ## -proxy

+Start in proxy mode and wait for server mode and client mode to connect.

 ## -rpa

+CloudShell is a use that times out if no operation continues.
+With this option, you can enter a mode to avoid timeouts by periodically typing ENTER into CloudShell

+note) If you don't use this feature, the default timeout will be 20 minutes. note) For now, only Windows OS is supported.
+I need support for people who have MacOS. note) A window showing CloudShell in a browser is required.
 ![image](https://user-images.githubusercontent.com/22161385/136655431-19721e8c-a612-4308-8054-ff21bad88cc5.png)

 ## -server

+This is the mode to transfer credential from CloudShell to Proxy server.

 ## -token string

 authentication token (if this value is null, is set random)